-Referring to the mobile temporary store, the project proposes a small construction of 34m, fully demountable and characterized by and up-to date and attractive design and it can be placed in the main squares of great cities, during important events like fairs or Olympic games, or it can be placed inside airports or railways stations for a period of time of about two weeks.
+Referring to the mobile temporary store, the project proposes a small construction of 34m2, fully demountable and characterized by and up-to date and attractive design and it can be placed in the main squares of great cities, during important events like fairs or Olympic games, or it can be placed inside airports or railways stations for a period of time of about two weeks.

-The internal layout is described by the picture below:
+The internal layout is described by the next picture (n.52),

-Interior layout of Techstylist mobile temporary store
+52_Interior layout of Techstylist temporary store

-while the other pictures show how it could look like.
+while the other pictures (53, 54) show how it could look like.

-Techstylist mobile temporary shop in Piazza San Carlo, Turin
+53_Techstylist mobile temporary shop in Piazza San Carlo, Turin